Restless Legs Syndrome (RLS) – Diagnosis, Symptoms and Treatment

-This medical condition is often associated with iron deficiency and therefore individuals with the disease should typically have iron studies checked.
+This medical condition is often associated with iron deficiency, and therefore, individuals with the disease should typically have iron studies checked.
 Other potential contributing factors include kidney disease, spinal cord disease, and peripheral neuropathy.
-Studies show that restless legs syndrome could be an early sign of Parkinson disease.
+Studies show that restless legs syndrome could be an early sign of Parkinson's disease.

 What Causes Restless Legs Syndrome?

 The exact cause of restless legs syndrome is unclear.
 There appears to be a genetic basis as family members of affected patients frequently have the disease.
 Furthermore, studies in twins demonstrate high concordance rates.